The PR agency, the publishers and the disappearing lottery winners

 Several widely covered news stories in late April this year featured people who claimed to have won prizes on either lottery draws or scratch cards, and then lost the ticket.

-Mark and Laura Hayes from Ayrshire in Scotland were said to be “gutted” that their seven-year-old child was said to have thrown out a £1,750-winning lottery ticket on bin day.
+Mark and Laura Hayes from Ayrshire in Scotland were said to be “gutted” that their seven-year-old child allegedly threw out a £1,750-winning lottery ticket on bin day.
 The story appeared on Glasgow Live, the Daily Record, the Scottish Sun and Ayrshire Today and was syndicated on to Yahoo News and MSN.
 The stories include a picture of a man and woman with their two children.

-Gareth Thomas looks remarkable similar to Mark Hayes.
+Gareth Thomas looks remarkably similar to Mark Hayes.
 You can compare the two men in the Sun stories here and here.

 A third story featured Aberdeen man Liam Carter who allegedly discovered a lottery ticket in a drawer after his mother’s death and which ran in dozens of outlets, including Aberdeen Live, Lancashire Eveing Post, Daily Record, the Daily Mail, the Daily Mirror, Metro and Daily Express.